a9b3/aws-site-deploy/README.md

 ## `aws-site-deploy deploy`

-deploy a static site to aws
+Upload a static site to AWS S3 and also create a cloudfront invalidation.

 ```
 USAGE